 Our custodial staff are equipped with all necessary protective personal equipment (PPE) required to do their jobs safely and have been instructed not to touch any desktops or papers or personal belongings on faculty or staff members’ desks.

 Department heads or their designee may request cleaning supplies for their departmental work areas by completing and submitting EHSS’ request for cleaning supplies form.
-Available supplies are limited.
-Please request only what is needed for initial reopening at this time.

 Hand Sanitizer Stations

 Facilities Services has installed hand sanitizer stations at building entrances, by elevators on each floor and at classrooms.
 The stations are available for everyone’s use and will be refilled as needed.
 Facilities Services will replenish the hand sanitizer in the hand sanitizer stations frequently.
 If you encounter a hand sanitizer station that is not working or needs replenishment, please contact Facilities Services at 315.443.1234.